 Biography Files - Biographies of local luminaries, celebrities, authors, artists and other persons of note can be found at the Central Library Reference Desk; please ask for assistance.

-Black Gold Digital Collections: Hundreds of historic photographs from the Black Gold Cooperative Library System are available to view online.
-Collections include "Adobes in San Luis Obispo Country Library," "Hispanics on the Central Coast - 300 Years of History," and more.
+Black Gold Digital Collections - Hundreds of historic photographs from the Black Gold Cooperative Library System are available to view online.
+Collections include "Adobes in San Luis Obispo County Library," "Hispanics on the Central Coast - 300 Years of History," and more.

-Sanborn Maps: Initially created to estimate fire insurance liabilities, Sanborn maps are frequently used for preservation and restoration efforts.
-The Central Library has historical maps of Santa Barbara, Goleta, Montecito, and other regional cities dating from the late 1800s to the early 1900s.
+Sanborn Maps - Initially created to estimate fire insurance liabilities, Sanborn maps are frequently used for preservation and restoration efforts.
+The Central Library has historical maps of Santa Barbara, Goleta Valley, Montecito, and other regional cities dating from the late 1800s to the early 1900s.
 Please inquire at the Reference Desk to access the microfilm.

 Carpinteria Valley Museum of History - Museum and research library operated by the Carpinteria Valley Historical Society

 Carriage and Western Arts Museum - Collection includes 86 "antique" (working and rentable) carriages and 55 historic saddles.